 “When we roll out to new sites,” Marks adds, “there’s no need for capacity management.
 We don’t have Network-Attached Storage [NAS] on site…for example, in Western Europe, we are just using small virtual appliances with local storage inside, making it not necessary to host it on expensive infrastructure.”

 By allowing files and metadata to scale in Azure, Nasuni decouples the size of the file system from local infrastructure.
 This dramatically reduces the need for on-prem hardware, plus related software licenses and maintenance, and reduces overall storage infrastructure costs across the company.

 “We’ve replaced the traditional file server,” Marks notes.
-“Switching to Nasuni also allowed us to replace the need for operating systems – as well as the need of licenses for traditional backup – and lower infrastructure costs at all these affiliates to a minimum.”
+“Switching to Nasuni also allowed us to replace the need for operating systems – as well as the need for traditional backup licenses – lowering infrastructure costs at all these affiliates to a minimum.”

 Freeing up IT Time for High-Value Projects

 Nasuni was designed to simplify global storage and data protection infrastructure for large enterprises, but it’s also tuned to reduce unnecessary and time-consuming storage and backup administration work.

 “It’s not necessary for the backup operator to do extensive work,” Marks begins.
 “It’s a fire and forget solution.
 We installed Nasuni.
 We did the data migration, and there’s no need to take care of the file system anymore.
 We have less patching.
 We have less work than on the traditional Windows File System.
 It runs and you don’t have to worry about it.”